b-johnsen/nlp-predicting-politics/README.md

 ## Links to notebooks/tutorials

+## ITEMS NEEDED (DELETE LATE)
-explain the directory structure where to look for code where to look for data files how I would run the code if I wanted to (I won't run it unless it looks totally wonky) what order to run the programs in (if applicable) links to where you got the data links to any non-standard libraries or APIs you used (e.g., don't tell me about scikit or pandas, but do tell me about the Genius API or the Mistral library) links to where you found any models you used links to notebooks or tutorials you used that I did not provide
+* explain the directory structure
+* where to look for code
+* where to look for data files
+* how I would run the code if I wanted to (I won't run it unless it looks totally wonky)
+* what order to run the programs in (if applicable)
+* links to where you got the data
+* links to any non-standard libraries or APIs you used (e.g., don't tell me about scikit or pandas, but do tell me about the Genius API or the Mistral library)
+* links to where you found any models you used
+* links to notebooks or tutorials you used that I did not provide

 # Setup